mvolkmann/MyUnixEnv/notes/EmmetNotes.md

 * `l` -> `left: |;`
 * `lh` -> `line-height: |;`
 * `m` -> `margin: |;`
+  - can add a number after this and many CSS snippets to specify a value
+  - ex. `m20` -> `margin: 20px;`
 * `mb` -> `margin-bottom: |;`
 * `ml` -> `margin-left: |;`
 * `mr` -> `margin-right: |;`